Employment Lawyer Tampa, FL

 How much does it cost to hire an employment lawyer?

-The cost of hiring an employment lawyer varies depending on the law firm, the complexity of the case, and other factors.
-Some employment lawyers may work on a contingency fee basis, which means that they only get paid if you win your case.
-Others may charge an hourly rate or a flat fee.
+The cost of hiring an employment lawyer varies depending on the complexity of the case, and other factors.
+At our firm, we operate primarily on a flat fee or hourly basis for our employment matters.
+To start, we offer a full case evaluation for a low flat fee so that you have a comprehensive picture of what’s ahead.
 It’s important to discuss fees with your lawyer upfront so you know what to expect.